RetroAchievements/docs/docs/general/emulator-support-and-issues.md

   - Used for Atomiswave and NAOMI 1/2.
 - ✅ Standalone emulator: **[Flycast](https://github.com/flyinghead/flycast/releases)**
   - Used for Atomiswave and NAOMI 1/2.
+  - Achievement developers have no way to troubleshoot issues directly, if an achievement doesn't work try using the core before opening a ticket

 ### Arcadia 2001